police and law enforcement equipment

 Thomas E. Baker

-Professor Thomas E. Baker is an associate professor of criminal justice (Feb.
-2000), assistant professor (1975-Jan.
-2000), and awarded the Decennial Medal and Order of Pro Deo et Universitate for service.
-In addition, Thomas E. Baker served as a Lieutenant Colonel United States Army Reserve Military Police Corps, Special Agent, and Commander with United States Army Criminal Investigation Command.
-His civilian experience includes former police officer for Henrico County Police (Virginia) and Montgomery County (Maryland).
-His law enforcement service includes assignments as an Intelligence Officer and Undercover Officer in the Vice, Intelligence and Organized Crime Unit.
-Thomas E. Baker’s previous educational experience includes service in the Virginia Community College System as an associate professor, Child Supervisor, and teacher for the Diagnostic Center for Children, Bon Air, Virginia, and Children's Supervisor, Richmond, Virginia Detention Center.
+Thomas E. Baker is an associate professor of sociology/criminal justice, and awarded the Decennial Medal and Order of Pro Deo et Universitate for service.
+In addition, Tom served as a Lt.
+Col. (Ret.)
+United States Army Reserve Military Police Corps, Special Agent, and Commander with United States Army Criminal Investigation Command.
+His civilian experience includes former police officer for Henrico County Police, Richmond, Virginia, and Montgomery County, Maryland.
+His service includes assignments as an Intelligence Officer and Undercover Officer in the Vice, Intelligence and Organized Crime Unit.
+His previous professional experience includes service in the Virginia Community College System as an associate professor, Child Supervisor, and teacher for the Diagnostic Center for Children, Bon Air, Virginia, and Children's Supervisor Richmond, Virginia Detention Center.
+His academic degrees include A. A. Social Science/Law Enforcement; B.S.
+Social Welfare/Criminal Justice, M. S. Rehabilitation Counseling/Corrections, Virginia Commonwealth University; M. Ed.
+Sports Science, and M.S.
+Health and Educational Administration, East Stroudsburg University; CAGS Psychology and Counseling, Marywood University; advanced study adult education, Pennsylvania State University, and educational leadership, Temple University.

-Thomas E. Baker is the author of Effective Police Leadership; Intelligence-Led Policing: Leadership Strategies and Tactics; Introductory Criminal Analysis: Crime Prevention and Intervention Strategies; and, The Siesta Key Awakening.
+Thomas E. Baker is the author of Effective Police Leadership; Intelligence-Led Policing: Leadership Strategies and Tactics; Introductory Criminal Analysis: Crime Prevention and Intervention Strategies; The Siesta Key Awakening; and, Police Suicide: Proactive Leadership, Crisis Management Strategies and Positive Police Leadership and Cadaveric Spasm.

 According to the book description of Effective Police Leadership, “Great leaders aren't born, they're made and this book makes them!
 Whether you're an officer aspiring to lead or a senior official interested in evaluating and enhancing your leadership effectiveness, this powerful book gives you practical, in-depth insight into the time-yesyed principles that empower supervisors and inspire troops.
 From developing high morale and lasting respect to implementing constructive disciplinary techniques and effective conflict resolution strategies, the wealth of wisdom in this book will launch you and those in your charge to the highest levels of unity and performance!”